Property Tax, Miami, FL

 Real estate professionals in the Miami area should understand the city’s annual property tax rates.
 Your knowledge of property taxes for Miami listings helps your clients make informed buying decisions.

-As you plan your real estate business strategy for 2025, get familiar with Miami‘s current and upcoming property tax rates.
+As you plan your real estate business strategy for 2026, get familiar with Miami‘s current property tax rates.
 If you don’t know where to start, bookmark this article.
 We cover all of that tax talk and more below.

-The property tax rate in Miami is 20.0332 per thousand of the home’s fair market value, making the property tax rate right around 2%.
-A slight decrease since 2023’s 20.5564 millage rate.
+The current property tax rate in Miami is 19.9878 per thousand of the home’s fair market value.
+A slight decrease since 2024’s 20.0332 millage rate.

 While Florida has no state income tax, Miami-Dade locals pay the highest property tax rates in the state.